Palm Beach Lake Trail is one of the best paved bike trails in South Florida

 Where to park and pedal on the Lake Trail

 It’s not hard to find metered parking spaces.
 We like to park on the street near the Flagler Museum.
 (Don’t park in the museum lot — security guards will shoo you away.
 Instead, use the spaces on Whitehall Way adjacent to the museum lot.)
-An alternative is to find street parking north of Royal Poinciana Way.
-There are street spaces on Sunset Avenue.

 At the north end of the paved trail, if you want to continue cycling on residential streets, it is only a few blocks to a public dock at the northern tip of the island of Palm Beach.
 There, you feel a brisk ocean breeze and view the Port of Palm Beach inlet and, across the water, Peanut Island.
 (Peanut Island is the subject of this post; it’s a great kayaking, snorkeling and historical destination.)
-The dock, with drinking fountains and benches, is a great stop.

 Leaving the northern tip of the island, an alternative ultra-scenic way to return is to bike south along North Ocean Boulevard, where you’ll have the beach and the Atlantic Ocean to admire for about two miles.
 We cut back west to the Lake Trail after Palm Beach Country Club, where traffic picks up as Ocean Boulevard becomes North County Road.